kuldeepmehra27/drupal-learning-path/Drupal-backend/phpunit-details.md

 setUp() is a method in PHPUnit that is **called before each test method and is used to set up the test environment** and prepare objects for the test.
 It is used to perform repetitive tasks required for each test case method, like initializing objects or connecting to databases.

+#### ContainerBuilder() ####

+ContainerBuilder is a class in Drupal used to **manage the dependency injection container**, which holds and manages objects and services throughout the application.
+It is used to define and register services, set parameters, and manage dependencies.

+#### \Drupal::setContainer() ####

+\Drupal::setContainer() is a static method in Drupal **that sets the global service container**, which holds and manages objects and services throughout the application, for the current request.
+It allows developers to replace the default container with a custom implementation created using the ContainerBuilder class.

 #### @covers ####

 @covers is a PHPUnit annotation used to explicitly specify which code is being covered by a test method.
 It can be used to ensure that code coverage reports accurately reflect the code being tested, but may require updates whenever the code being tested is refactored or updated.